gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 - *Global variables*<br>
   Use as many global variables as you can; the Game Boy has a lot of RAM compared to other platforms such as the NES, but is slow at using the stack.
 Thus, minimizing the number of local variables, especially in heavily-called functions, will reduce the time spent manipulating the stack.
 - *Optimized code*<br>
-  SDCC doesn't seem to have optimization passes, so you should write code as efficient as possible.
-There will be a readability tradeoff after some point, so I recommend you get the comment machine gun out and put some everywhere.
+  Write code as efficient as possible.
+Sometimes there is a readability tradeoff, so I recommend you get the comment machine gun out and put some everywhere.
+- By default GBDK-2020 (after v4.0.1) will use the SDCC flag `--max-allocs-per-node 50000` for an increased optimization pass.
+You may also choose to use --opt-code-speed (optimize code generation towards fast code, possibly at the expense of codesize) or --opt-code-size (optimize code generation towards compact code, possibly at the expense of codespeed).
 - *Inlining*<br>
-  Avoid using functions if you can inline them, which skips passing all arguments to the stack, mostly.
+  When performance is important avoid using functions if you can inline them, which skips passing all arguments to the stack, mostly.
 Macros will be your friends there.
+If needed you can also use inline ASM.
 - **NEVER use recursive functions**
-- **NEVER use printf**<br>
+- **AVOID printf**<br>
-  `printf` clobbers a sizeable chunk of VRAM with unnecessary text tiles (unless you absolutely need hebrew in your game, I s'pose?).
-Instead, you should `sprintf` to a buffer in WRAM, then put that on the screen.
-Bonus: this lets you use a custom font!
+  `printf` clobbers a sizeable chunk of VRAM with unnecessary text tiles.
+Instead, you should `sprintf` to a buffer in WRAM, then put that on the screen using a custom font.
 - *Geometry funcs*<br>
   Avoid the functions that draw geometry on-screen (lines, rectangles, etc.).
 The Game Boy isn't designed for this kind of drawing method, and you will have a hard time mixing this with, say, background art.
 Plus, the functions are super slow.
 - `const` (very important!)<br>
-  Declaring something as `const` **severely** reduces its size in the ROM, RAM usage, and CPU usage.<br>
+  Declaring a variable that doesn't change as `const` **greatly** reduces the amount of ROM, RAM, and CPU used.<br>
   The technical reason behind that is that non-`const` values, *especially* arrays, are loaded to RAM from ROM in an *extremely* inefficient way.
 This takes up a LOT more ROM, and copies the value(s) to RAM when it's unneeded.
 (And the GB does not have enough RAM for that to be viable.)
 - *Don't use MBC1*<br>
   MBC1 is often assumed to be the simplest of all MBCs... but it has a quirk that adds some overhead every time ROM or SRAM bank switches are performed.
 MBC3 and MBC5 don't have this quirk, and don't add any complexity.
 Using MBC1 has no real use.
 (Let's not talk about MBC2, either.)